 On written request of a teacher or the Superintendent, the Board may grant leave (without pay) for one (1) year for educational or professional purposes.
 An additional year may be recommended by the Superintendent and granted by the Board.
 Leave may be granted for full-time attendance at universities or other training or professional activities approved by the Board when those activities are related to the employee's job or to other jobs an employee might hold in the school system.

+Employment with a Charter School

+The Board shall grant a two (2) year leave of absence (without pay) to a teacher under a continuing service contract who has been offered employment with a charter school.
+A teacher who submits a timely request for return to a teaching position in the District within the two (2) years of leave, shall be allowed to do so at the appropriate salary for their experience and educational level.
+After two (2) years on leave, the relationship between the teacher and the Board shall be determined by the Board and the Board shall notify the teacher of the decision.

+Conversion Charter School

+A teacher with continuing status shall notify the District of the teacher’s intent to work in the converted charter school or to return to employment with the District the next school year by April 15 of each year of the granted leave.

 Limitations

 No more than two percent (2%) of the certified employees may be on educational/professional leave at one time.
 When requests exceed two percent (2%), those submitting the earliest requests will be given first consideration.